 By Christa Melnyk Hines

 Want to bring more joy into your home this year?
 Try shifting your mindset.
-Not only can adopting a more optimistic attitude create a happier life, you’ll influence how well your kids respond to life’s daily challenges too.
+Not only can adopting a more optimistic attitude create a happier life, but you’ll also influence how well your kids respond to life’s daily challenges too.

 “Children watch their parents.
 They pick up on moods and beliefs.
 A positive attitude is contagious—as is a negative attitude,” says psychologist Dr. Kristen Hensley.

 A positive outlook boosts productivity, energy, and motivation; helps reduce stress; enhances confidence and self-esteem; benefits health and even improves relationships with others.

 “A positive attitude can also help us be more flexible in our thinking and make seeing solutions to problems easier,” Hensley says.